How to Carry Ice Fishing Gear

 So, I did some research to get some more information about some good techniques for a safe and easy ice fishing adventure.

-How should you carry your ice fishing gear?
+How-to carry ice fishing gear?
 The best way to carry your ice fishing gear is to use bags with shoulder straps and buckets with handles.
 Alternatively, you can pack all of your equipment onto a snowmobile or similar vehicle in the same way.

 When going on an ice fishing trip, it is no secret that you will need to bring a lot of gear with you.